-- 4.1 Any requests are to be passed to the Co-ordinator who will then pass the request on to the relevant person(s) or the Governing Body.
-A Committee of the Governing Body, led by a named Director, will manage access to information and will give due consideration to any request received.
-The named Director for 2015-16 is Helen Field, who will convene the Committee to include three members of the Governing Body at such times as are necessary. - 4.2 The relevant person(s) or Committee will meet to consider any requests received and keep records of their deliberations and outcomes.
-The potential outcomes are: - Agreement to meet the request in full - Agreement to meet the request in part (with reasons) - Refusal to meet the request (with reasons) - 4.3 The relevant person(s)/Committee will respond to the enquirer within 20 school days (i.e. excluding weekends and school holidays) of the request being made.
-(Note: The 20 day time limit starts the day after we have received the request.
+- 4.1 Any requests are to be passed to the Co-ordinator who will then pass the request on to the relevant person(s).
+Should this not be possible due to the nature of the request, if required, a Committee of the Academy Trust, led by a SLT Staff member of HMFA, will manage access to information and will give due consideration to any requests put forward to them.
+The staff member will convene the Committee to include three members/Trustees at such times as are necessary. - 4.2 The Academy Trust will consider any requests received and keep records of their deliberations and outcomes.
+The potential outcomes are: - Agreement to meet the request in full - Agreement to meet the request in part (with reasons) - Refusal to meet the request (with reasons) - 4.3 The Academy Trust will respond to the enquirer within 20 school days (i.e. excluding weekends and school holidays) of the request being made.
+(Note: The 20-day time limit starts the day after we have received the request.
 The period from the day the fees notice is issued, if applicable, to the day the fee is received does not count towards the 20 working day limit for response). - 4.4 The response to the request in some circumstances may take longer than 20 days.
-If a request is delayed for any reason (if further information is required/in order to identify and locate the information requested), the Committee will keep the enquirer informed of the progress and where possible provide an expected date for a response. - 4.5 Under Section 36 of the FOIA 2000, certain information is exempt from disclosure where it is deemed that disclosure is likely to: - prejudice collective Cabinet responsibility

-- inhibit the free and frank provision of advice and exchange of views for the purposes of deliberation - prejudice the effective conduct of public affairs
+If a request is delayed for any reason (if further information is required/in order to identify and locate the information requested), the Academy Trust will keep the enquirer informed of the progress and where possible provide an expected date for a response. - 4.5 Under Section 36 of the FOIA 2000, certain information is exempt from disclosure where it is deemed that disclosure is likely to: - prejudice collective Cabinet responsibility - inhibit the free and frank provision of advice and exchange of views for the purposes of deliberation - · prejudice the effective conduct of public affairs

-The application of Section 36 needs to be approved by a qualified person, which in this case is the Chair of the Governing Body (Prebendary Rob North), who will give their reasonable opinion that disclosure would or would not be likely to cause the types of prejudice or inhibition listed above.
+The application of Section 36 needs to be approved by a qualified person, which in this case is the Chair of the Board of Trustees (Mr Matt Ashcroft), who will give their reasonable opinion that disclosure would or would not be likely to cause the types of prejudice or inhibition listed above.
 [Note: further guidance on this exemption can be found at www.ico.gov.uk).

-- 4.6 The Act states that requests should not be allowed to cause a drain on the schools time, energy and finances to the extent that they negatively affect our normal public functions (in excess of 3.5 days).
-The Committee of the Governing Body can reserve the right to refuse a request if it is likely to be in excess of 3.5 days to find, sort and edit the information requested.
-Under these circumstances the Committee will provide an opportunity for the request to be refined. - 4.7 Wilfully concealing, damaging or destroying information in order to avoid answering an enquiry is an offence. - 4.8 Any expressions of dissatisfaction with the information provided or the decision to refuse to supply information by the Appeals Committee should then be addressed to the Information Commissioner's Office (ICO).
+- 4.6 The Act states that requests should not be allowed to cause a drain on the school's time, energy and finances to the extent that they negatively affect our normal public functions (in excess of 3.5 days).
+The Academy Trust can reserve the right to refuse a request if it is likely to be in excess of 3.5 days to find, sort and edit the information requested.
+Under these circumstances the Academy Trust will provide an opportunity for the request to be refined. - 4.7 Wilfully concealing, damaging or destroying information in order to avoid answering an enquiry is an offence. - 4.8 Any expressions of dissatisfaction with the information provided or the decision to refuse to supply information by the Academy Trust should then be addressed to the Information Commissioner's Office (ICO).